tokenika/tokenika.github.io/reviews/qtum/index.md

 ### Who is the team behind the project?

 Qtum has assembled an impressive advisory team from the Chinese Blockchain industry.
 However, in light of [the issues surrounding Qtum's lead developer Patrick Dai](https://www.smithandcrown.com/qtum-controversy-patrick-dais-exit-bitbay/), there is obvious reason to doubt the credentials of the development team.
-The Qtum English webpage does not provide surnames, Chinese names, or links to third-party identify verification like LinkedIn or GitHub; however, full names of team members can be found in the economy and technical white paper.
 To our knowledge, no one has proven information in the brief team bios was falsified, though Patrick Dai’s former involvement in BitBay was not disclosed.

 **Connection to BitSe**